MycroftAI/docker-mycroft/README.md

 Just replace the directory_on_local_machine with where you want the container mapped on your local machine, IE /home/user/mycroft for example if you created a mycroft folder in your home directory.
 This is so the pairing file is stored outside the container.

-`docker run -itd -p 8181:8181 -v directory_on_local_machine:/root/.mycroft mycroftai/docker-mycroft`
+`docker run --name=mycroft -itd -p 8181:8181 -v directory_on_local_machine:/root/.mycroft mycroftai/docker-mycroft`

 ## How to build and run